-- · Wet Floodproofing
+• Wet Floodproofing

 - Elevating the building on fill material

 - Partially elevating the building on fill and equipping it with watertight closures

 - Elevating the building on columns

-Analysis found that wer loodproofing was not economically justifiable in this case study, but that all three dry floodproofing techniques were cost effective.
-Elevating the prototype building on fill was most favorable, with benefit/ cost ratios of 5,96 for reduction of insurance premiums (see below) and 3,46 for reduction of flood losses.
+Analysis found that wer floodproofing was not economically justifiable in this case study, but that all three dry floodproofing techniques were cost effective.
+Elevating the prototype building on fill was most favorable, with benefit/ cost ratios of 5.96 for reduction of insurance premiums (see below) and 3.46 for reduction of flood losses.

 In another study the costs and benefits of elevating a 2500-square-foot model house in a coastal high hazard area were analyzed.
-The study con-
+The study concluded that,

-In high hazard areas of the Atlantic and Gulf of Mexico coasts, new homes elevated to the wave crest level associated with 100-year storm surge are economical for individual homeowners, both in terms of reduced flood losses and of reduced insurance premiums.\\ duced flood losses over the life of the structure.
+In high hazard areas of the Atlantic and Gulf of Mexico coasts, new homes elevated to the wave crest level associated with 100-year storm surge are economical for individual homeowners, both in terms of reduced flood losses and of reduced insurance premiums.

 Three techniques for elevating the house were analyzed, and one, the use of a rigid frame design, proved to be most advantageous.
-It was least expensive, had the highest safety factor, and the highest benefit/cost ratios for reduction of both flood losses (between 3.1 and 8.2) and flood insurance premiums (between 5.9 and 0.5).
+It was least expensive, had the highest safety factor, and the highest benefit/ cost ratios for reduction of both flood losses (between 3.1 and 8.2) and flood insurance premiums (between 5.9 and 9.5).

 Unquestionably, the most effective means of reducing flood losses is to locate out of flood hazard areas.
-However, where this is not possible, flood-proofing alternatives should be explored.
-As noted above, the added costs of floodproofing can be offset by reduced flood insurance premiums and re-
+However, where this is not possible, floodproofing alternatives should be explored.
+As noted above, the added costs of floodproofing can be offset by reduced flood insurance premiums and reduced flood losses over the life of the structure.